 I was fortunate to take a 2-week trip in September to Germany and Austria.
 I stayed healthy the entire trip.
 Yeah!
 Traveling with my husband, Rich, we toured Bavaria and the Tyrol Alps region of Austria.
-The Tyrol region has 70 Three Thousanders (mountains with peaks over 3,000 meters) and is a popular ski area with Innsbruck as its capitol city.
+The Tyrol region has 70 Three Thousanders (mountains with peaks over 3,000 meters) and is popular ski area with Innsbruck as its capitol city.
 It will literally take your breath away.
 Much of the land in the Tyrol is in nature preserves with accessible hiking and bike trails.

 Our travel for this trip was by a car that we picked up at the BMW Welt in Munich.
 This made for fun travel and site seeing on our own schedule.
 We rented an apartment at Haus Jaegerheim in Leutasch, Austria for a week.
 This provided a home base so we didn’t need to deal with packing every few days.
 It was also great for keeping up the daily nebulized treatments.
 I did not take a Vest just the Acapella and relied on exercise in the Alpine air to stay healthy.
 It worked!